openhab/openhab1-addons/bundles/action/org.openhab.action.pushbullet/README.md

 ## Rate limits

-As of June 2017, free accounts have a limit of 500 pushes per month.
+Free accounts have a limit of 100 pushes per month.
 This action does not evaluate the rate limiting headers though.

 ## Libraries